dnezan/km-sku-prediction/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1qIl619KUAgBG2nD1lZzUwwVBwgqiyfDV?usp=sharing)

 # SKU Sales Prediction using Prophet
-Predict the daily and monthly demand for SKUs being sold by a vendor based on history of sales as well as other external factors such as weather and holidays.
+Predict the daily, weekly, and monthly demand for SKUs being sold by a vendor based on history of daily sales as well as other external features such as weather, holidays, and promotional data.

 ## Preqrequisites
 - Python